-- 67. Public Addressing the Meeting - 67.1 With exception of:
+67. Public Addressing the Meeting

-- 67.1.1 instances where a submitter has a statutory right pursuant to section 223 of the Local Government Act 1989 or any other relevant Act to address Council; or - 67.1.2 instances where a person is exercising a right pursuant to Council's Community Engagement Policy;
+- 67.1 With exception of: - 67.1.1 instances where a submitter has a statutory right pursuant to section 223 of the Local Government Act 1989 or any other relevant Act to address Council; or members of the public do not have a right to address Council.

+67.1.2 instances where a person is exercising a right pursuant to Council's Community Engagement Policy;